-Most of the tools in this release execute on the PC, however three tools, namely idebug, idump and iskip, execute on a transputer.
+Most of the tools in this release execute on the PC host.
+However three tools, namely idebug, idump, and iskip execute on a transputer.

 2.3 Setting up the toolset for use

 This section explains how to set up the environment necessary to use the toolset.
 It describes the basic changes to the system configuration file CONFIG.SYS which you should make before you attempt to use the toolset and shows how to set up the necessary environment variables.